EvoVGM: a Deep Variational Generative Model for Evolutionary Parameter Estimation: Experiments

-Next, we analyzed the consistency and the effectiveness of the EvoVGM\_GTR model on sequence alignments simulated with different sizes.
-The models was built using the same default configuration and the same hyper-parameters defined in the previous analysis.
-Figure \ref{fig:gtr_nb5} shows the accuracy of the model during the training in terms of Euclidean distances and correlation coefficients of the parameters estimated from multiple alignments of five sequences with lengths of 100 bp, 1000 bp and 5000 bp.
-Conversely, figure \ref{fig:gtr_l5000} shows the accuracy of the model in approximating the parameters on multiple alignments of lengths 5000 bp and with 3, 4 and 5 sequences.
-Usually, parameter approximation is improved when the number of sequences is higher and the alignments are longer.
-On the one hand, branch lengths suffer from high variance estimation and slow evolution at the beginning of the training across all sequences alignments.
+Next, we analyzed the consistency and the effectiveness of the EvoVGM\_GTR model on sequence alignments simulated with different sizes in terms of length and number of sequences.
+We built the model using the same default configuration and the same hyper-parameters defined in the previous analysis.
+Figure \ref{fig:gtr_nb5} shows the accuracy of EvoVGM\_GTR during its training in terms of the Euclidean distance and the correlation coefficient of the estimated evolutionary parameters using validation sequence alignments of five sequences with lengths of 100 bp, 1000 bp and 5000 bp.
+Conversely, Figure \ref{fig:gtr_l5000} shows the accuracy of the model in approximating the parameters on validation sequence alignments of three, four and five sequences with a length of 5000 bp.
+Usually, the parameter approximation is improved when the number of sequences is higher, and the alignments are longer.
+On the one hand, branch lengths suffer from high variance estimation and slow evolution at the beginning of the training across all datasets.
 However, its variance and accuracy improve with more training iterations.
-On the other hand, the estimation of the substitution rates and the relative frequencies is more consistent with the ELBO and the LogL of the data, converges faster and has low variance with larger sequence alignments.
+On the other hand, the estimation of the substitution rates and the relative frequencies converges faster and has low variance.
+It is more accurate when the model is trained with larger sequence alignments.

-We present in tables \ref{tab:gtr_b}, \ref{tab:gtr_r} and \ref{tab:gtr_f} the performance of trained EvoVGM\_GTR models in approximating the evolutionary parameters from new multiple alignments, which were simulated with the same set of evolutionary parameters used in the training step.
-The estimated branch lengths are close and strongly correlated to their actual values for all datasets except the smallest.
-EvoVGM\_GTR estimates better relative frequencies than substitution rates in small datasets regarding the substitution model parameters.
+We present in Table \ref{tab:gtr_estim} the performance of trained EvoVGM\_GTR models in approximating the evolutionary parameters from new multiple alignments, which were simulated with the same set of evolutionary parameters used in the training step.
+We noted that the estimated branch lengths are close and strongly correlated to their actual values for all datasets except the smallest.
+Also, we noted that EvoVGM\_GTR estimates better the relative frequencies than the substitution rates in the small datasets.
 However, as the datasets get larger, the approximation of the substitution rates gets better.